New World Entertainment

 - The theme song finishing.

-- When shows of New World are shown on ION Television plays this with generic ION music.
+- When The Wonder Years were shown on ION Television, it played with generic ION music.

-- Also, some syndicated prints would have the Turner Program Services jingle playing over it.
+- Also, some syndicated prints of that show would have the Turner Program Services jingle playing over it.

-- On Iron Man, the 1994 Genesis music is heard.
+- On Iron Man, the 1994 Genesis Entertainment music is heard.

 3rd Logo